Law of value: Gold referent

 and intensity".
-It is important to note that Marx rejects, contra-classical political economy, any notions of the "value of labor" or "price of labor".
+Marx rejects contra-classical political economy, any notions of the "value of labor" or "price of labor".
 Instead, it is labor itself (more specifically, abstract labor or general human labor) which is constitutive of value, the substance of value.
 Consequently, it is not labor, but labor-power (the general human capacity for labor) which has value —a value determined, as in the case of every other commodity, by the labour time necessary for the production, and consequently also the reproduction, of this special article."
 The importance of labour is its ability to preserve capital value, increase already existing value, and create wholly new value.
 How any individual happens to regard a particular product normally cannot change that social valuation at all; it's simply a "social fact" in the same way as "the state of the market" is a social fact, even though particular products can at any time trade at prices above or below their socially established value.